 Strategic objectives Council's role Strategies Our environment and natural habitats are Provide Collaborate EN.1 Protect and enhance biodiversity, including our natural environment, waterways, native flora and fauna. protected, and biodiversity thrives.
-Provide Collaborate EN.2 Enhance public access and amenities at natural attractions like the Murray River and Finley Lake.
-Collaborate We work together to Advocate EN.3 Mitigate the impacts of climate change reduce our shire's carbon footprint.
-Collaborate through renewable energy and water conservation measures and encourage sustainable living.
+Provide EN.2 Enhance public access and amenities at natural attractions like the Murray Collaborate River and Finley Lake.
+We work together to Advocate EN.3 Mitigate the impacts of climate change through renewable energy and water reduce our shire's carbon footprint.
+Collaborate conservation measures and encourage sustainable living.
 Robust planning systems support Provide EN.4 Our rural character and heritage assets are protected and maintained. the liveability of our shire.
-Collaborate our sinie.
-Provide EN.5 Plan for the availability of diverse and affordable housing.
-Collaborate - Provide EN.6 Our public spaces and residential developments are designed to support Collaborate health, safety, and connection.
+Collaborate our since Provide EN.5 Plan for the availability of diverse and affordable housing.
+Collaborate Provide EN.6 Our public spaces and residential developments are designed to support Collaborate health, safety, and connection.
 Advocate EN.7 Developers provide positive social and environmental contributions.